hyperledger/indy-node/README.md

 Hyperledger Besu based Quorum also deploys monitoring solutions.
 You can choose to make metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.
-You can also use Splunk to see all logs, traces and metrics available at `http://localhost:8000` (with the credentials admin/quickstart).

 Essentially you get everything in the architecture diagram above, bar the yellow privacy block